tobiasbriones/ep-factura/README.md

 - **res/**: Contains images or resources used by the application.

-In the **./src** directory there is the `res` (`./src/res`) top level package with helpers to access the files located at the directories mentioned above; and the application package `io.github.tobiasbriones.ep.factura`.
+In the **./src** directory there is the `res` (`./src/res`) top level package with helpers to access the files located at the directories mentioned above; and the application package `dev.tobiasbriones.ep.factura`.

 ### Some conventions